kthornbloom/Responsive_Tables/README.md

 <script type="text/javascript" src="js/responsivetables.min.js"></script>
 <script type="text/javascript">
 $(window).load( function() {
-        $(document).responsiveTables({
+        $(document).responsiveTables();
 });
-});
 ```
 Add a class of "rwd-table" to the tables you'd like to be responsive.
-Add data-title attributes to your table cells if you'd like them to have a title in mobile mode.
-It should look something like this:
+If you want titles on each cell in mobile view, make sure to give the table a heading.
 ```
 <table class="rwd-table">
 	<thead>